MiloBuwalda/uva-prog-c/info/20 Components.md

 These discuss all theory that is needed to pass the quizzes.
 Lecture notes can be found on the page of each lecture.
-Watch the lectures before or on your way to the lab sessions, i.e. not during the lab sessions, in order to be able to spend your lab time programming and asking good questions about the problem sets.
+Watch the lectures before or on your way to the lab sessions, in order to be able to spend your lab time programming and asking questions.

 ## Sections

 Lectures are supplemented by weekly, 90-minute sections led by the Harvard teaching fellows.
-Sections provide you with opportunities to explore and discuss course materials in a more intimate environment.
+Sections more thoroughly discuss some of the material from the lectures.

 ## Walkthroughs